-Heavy menstrual bleeding can negatively affect a woman's quality of life and lead to other conditions such as anemia where there are not enough healthy red blood cells that can carry oxygen to different organs and tissues in the body.
+Heavy menstrual bleeding can negatively affect a woman's quality of life and lead to other conditions such as anemia in which there are not enough healthy red blood cells that can carry oxygen to different organs and tissues in the body.
 Anemia can make a person feel weak and tired.

 Blood clots during a period can be normal or a sign of an underlying problem such as: